rawalraj022/My-Python-code-guide-a-z/README.md

 ## Getting Started

-To get started with this course, clone the repository and navigate to the desired section.
+To get started with this  Guide, clone the repository and navigate to the desired section.
 Each section contains Jupyter notebooks and Python scripts that cover various topics and concepts.

 ```sh
 git clone <repository-url>